 All 17 native species of bat in the UK are legally protected under the Wildlife & Countryside Act and the Conservation of Habitats and Species Regulations.
 Among other things, these laws make it illegal to disturb bats and to damage, destroy or obstruct access to bat roosts.

-Coombes offers a range of expertly delivered services to ensure your project can move forward safely and legally in areas where bats may be present: from Preliminary Roost Assessments (PRA) and Tree Climbing Surveys to Hibernation and Return to Roost Surveys.
+Coombes offers a range of expertly delivered services to ensure your project can move forward safely and legally in areas where bats may be present: from Preliminary Roost Assessments (PRA) and Tree Climbing Surveys to Hibernation and Emergence / Return to Roost Surveys.

 Water voles and otters inhabit watercourses of all kinds across much of the UK and are fully protected by UK law.
 If your site contains any rivers, streams or ditches, it’s important to assess whether your development will affect the lives and habitats of these animals, so you can proceed responsibly and legally.